* Travel, accommodation, meals or other expenses are not included in the cost.

 - Analyse and weigh risks to create a safe environment for participants.

-- Advise on the integration of practices of connection with nature in daily life, to stimulate the development of healthy lifestyles.
+- Advise on the integration of nature connection practices in daily life, to stimulate the development of healthy lifestyles.

 - Design workshops of experiences of organisational wellbeing and emotional wellbeing based on nature.